-If you are a green-card seeker planning to make use of the U.S. government’s provisional waiver procedures to request that U.S. Citizenship and Immigration Services forgive your past unlawful U.S. presence and allow you to receive a green card – and that it do so before, not after you leave the U.S. for your consular interview – the checklist below will help you make sure that you have assembled all the appropriate forms, documents, and fees.
-Nevertheless, we recommend getting an attorney’s help with this, both to make sure you are eligible and to help you prepare a complete and convincing application.
+If you are a green-card seeker planning to make use of the U.S. government's provisional waiver procedures, the checklist below will help you make sure that you have assembled all the appropriate forms, documents, and fees.
+This will help you ask U.S. Citizenship and Immigration Services to forgive your past unlawful U.S. presence and allow you to receive a green card—and that it do so before, not after you leave the U.S. for your consular interview.
+Nevertheless, we recommend getting an attorney's help with this, both to make sure you are eligible and to help you prepare a complete and convincing waiver application.

 You will need to prepare or assemble the following for your provisional, stateside waiver application.
 For any original document other than the USCIS form, send photocopies, not originals.

 After preparing the application, make a complete copy for your records (and in case it gets lost).
-Send it by courier or U.S. mail with return receipt requested, so that you’ll have proof that you mailed it, to the address in USCIS's online instructions for Form I-601A.
+Send it by courier or U.S. mail with return receipt requested, so that you'll have proof that you mailed it, to the address in USCIS's online instructions for Form I-601A.

 It is unlikely that you will be called in for an interview on your provisional waiver request.
 After all, USCIS would need to transfer the file from its National Benefits Center to a local office for this.
 Nevertheless, USCIS has the power to do this if it feels that a personal meeting is the best way to make a decision on your waiver request.